-Southwestern Oregon Community College makes every possible effort to ensure that students with financial difficulties have access to educational opportunities.
+Southwestern Oregon Community College makes every possible effort to ensure that students with financial difficulties have access to educational onportunities.
 The Financial Aid Office administers a variety of local, state, and federal aid programs.
 Students interested in financial aid are encouraged to contact the Financial Aid Office, located in Room 12, Dellwood Hall, for information and application forms.
-Workshops and seminars are offered throughout the year to inform and assist students in the financial aid process schedules are in the rack outside the Financial Aid Office.
-Information explaining the application procedures, verification procedures, satisfactory academic progress guidelines, scholarship information, registration procedures, loan information, financial aid programs, refund/repayment policies, and loan application procedures is available at the Financial Aid Office.
+Workshops and seminars are offered throughout the year to inform and assist students in the financial aid process schedules are in the rack outside the: Financial Aid Office.
+Information explaining the application procedures. verification procedures, satisfactory academic progress guidelines, scholarship information, registration procedures, loan information, financial aid programs, refund/repayment policies, loan application procedures, and other policies and procedures is available at the Financial Aid Office.

 What types of financial aid are available?
-Three types of financial aid are available for students enrolled at Southwestern

-Oregon Community College:
+Three types of financial aid are available for students enrolled at Southwestern Oregon Community College: